-Awarding Institution: University of Boltor า Teaching Institution: Bradford College Department and/or School/Curriculum Area: are and Community Practice Professional accreditation Professional body Social Work England Professional body URL https://socialworkengland. org.uk/ Status of graduates Qualified as social worker with entitlement to register with professional body.
-Final award(s): BA (Hons) Social V Bachelor of Arts - E Exit or Fall-back award(s) working towards the achieve the minimula award shall be record (intermediate) awards a student who practice requires Social Studies overall, includin at Level 5 and will be an ordinate a student is elige in Social Student 120 credits at Level 5 and unclassified awards a student is elige Education in Social Student is elige E le for an intermediate award eir target award.
-Students w um performance required for ommended for the conferment rd they have achieved - does not meet the full acade ements at Level 6 is eligible for a fi s/he achieves at least 300 ng 120 credits at Level 4 and a minimum of 60 credits at L hary degree and an unclassif gible for a Diploma of Highe lies if they achieve 240 credit Level 4 and 120 credits at Level 4 60 credits at Level 6).
-This w vard. gible for a Certificate of Hig Social Studies if they succe credits at Level 4 but do not p do not complete the acader ements for achievement of 1 will be an unclassified award. ho do not the target nt of a lower mic and for a BA 0 credits 120 credits evel 6.
-This ied award.
-F Education ts (including vel 5) but do ieve at least k, 120 credits vill be an her ssfully proceed with nic and
+Awarding Institution: University of Bolton Teaching Institution: Bradford College Department and/or School/Curriculum Area: are and Community Practice scation and Social Care Professional accreditation Professional body Professional body URL Status of graduates Social Work England https://socialworkengland. org.uk/ Eligible to apply for registration with Social Work England Final award(s): BA (Hons) Social V Bachelor of Arts - I Exit or Fall-back award(s) working towards the achieve the minimula award shall be reconsidered (intermediate) awards a student who practice requires Social Studies overall, including at Level 5 and will be an ordiner a student is elimical in Social Studies of the studies le for an intermediate award leir target award.
+Students warm performance required for ommended for the conferment of they have achieved - does not meet the full acade ements at Level 6 is eligible for a Level 4 and a minimum of 60 credits at Level 4 and a minimum of 60 credits at Level 4 and 120 credits at Level 60 ho do not the target nt of a lower mic and for a BA 0 credits 120 credits evel 6.
+This ied award. er Education ts (including evel 5) but do ieve at least l, 120 credits vill be an her ssfully proceed with nic and 20 credits at

-In these cases, the student is not qualified to practice Social Work.
-Programme title(s) Social Work HECoS Code 100503 University Course Code(s) PFUB048 QAA Benchmark Statement(s) The following benchmark statements apply to this programme: QAA benchmark statement for Social Work (28 Nov 2019) Other internal and external reference points The Professional Capabilities Framework hosted by British Association of Social Work (BASW) Social Work England - Standards of Proficiency Social Work England - Standards of Education and Training.
-Language of study English Mode of study and normal period of study The BA (Hons) Social work is a 3 year programme delivered on a full-time basis.
+Programme title(s) Social Work

+HECoS Code 100503

+University Course Code(s) PFUB048

+QAA Benchmark Statement(s) The following benchmark statements apply to this programme: QAA benchmark statement for Social Work (28 Nov 2019)

+Other internal and external reference points The Professional Capabilities Framework hosted by British Association of Social Work (BASW) Social Work England - Standards of Proficiency Social Work England - Standards of Education and Training.

+Language of study English

+Mode of study and normal period of study The BA (Hons) Social work is a 3 year programme delivered on a full-time basis.